rrcobb/battleship/README.md

 # Battleship

-- game end (when all ships are sunk)
+- refactor
-- refactor: layer of indirection for moves, to support alternate game modes
+  - layer of indirection for moves, to support alternate game modes
     - struct "move" that a player / world consumes?
+- play vs computer
+  - random ship placement
+  - 'smarter' / harder AI
+      - doesn't know your ships, but is smarter about where to shoot
 - draw text
-    - DONE Place your ships!
-    - DONE Take aim
-    - DONE choose a library!
-    - DONE draw title
-    - add help text
-    - add messages for hit/miss log
+    - messages for hit/miss log
         - Waiting for your opponent to (place their ships)
         - Waiting for your opponent to (fire)
         - Miss...